 We have created a COVID-19 Reopening Checklist for businesses opening now and for businesses to prep for future opening in another phase.
 Click here to download the checklist!

 We have just released the results from our COVID-19 Business Operations Survey.
 Click here to read the results!

-We have compiled a great list of resources to help businesses during this phase 1 reopening period as well as preparing for future phases of the reopening process.
+We have compiled a great list of resources to help businesses during the reopening process.
 Click here to access the resource links.

 We have opened a COVID-19 Business Recovery Survey to help us get a further understanding of how your business or organization’s recovery efforts and the challenges you anticipate facing as we begin to reopen LIC.
 Please fill out this survey to help us learn more about how we can best help you!